DaveMcEwan/init-latex/README.md

     make

-Now several things should have happened
+Now several things should have happened:

     1. The `LICENSE` and `README.md` files are gone.
     2. The `Makefile` has self-modified to only contain generic rules for a PDF LaTeX project, not anything specific to init-latex.